 Almost all students like music, are attracted to musical instruments, and would enjoy making music with their friends.
-Most will join the band if you convince them they could play.
-In this session you’ll use the musical aptitude test and a simple instrument demonstration to show them they could be successful band members.
+Most will join your ensemble if you convince them they could play.
+In this session you’ll use the musical aptitude test and a simple instrument demonstration to show them they could be successful music ensemble members.

-Schedule: 3 weeks (if possible) before the band class sign-up date
+Schedule: 3 weeks (if possible) before the music class sign-up date

 Location: school cafeteria or auditorium

-Materials: music aptitude survey & forms, audio player, extra pencils, table, flute, clarinet, saxophone, trumpet, trombone, mouthpiece sanitizer, survey answer sheet
+Materials: music aptitude survey, survey audio and audio player, extra pencils, table, flute, clarinet, saxophone, trumpet, trombone, mouthpiece sanitizer, survey answer sheet

 Display the instruments on the table at the front of the room and check the audio equipment beforehand.

-Introduce yourself and tell them about the exciting opportunity they have to join the band.
+Introduce yourself and tell them about the exciting opportunity they have to join the band or orchestra.
 Some points to include:

 • They don’t need to know how to play an instrument already.